 Here’s a table summarizing various methods on what kills horseherb weed:

 Each method on how to get rid of horseherb has its advantages and limitations.
-The most suitable approach depends on factors such as the size of the infestation, the location of the weed, and your preferences for using chemical or non-chemical control methods.
+The most suitable approach depends on factors like the size of the infestation, the location of the weed, and your preferences for using chemical or non-chemical control methods.

 Always follow safety guidelines and local regulations when using herbicides or other chemicals.